-All field installed wiring to the unit heater must be must be done in accordance with the national, state, provincial, local codes and to the guidelines in this manual.
-In the United States, refer to the most current revisions to the Electrical Code ANSI/NFPA 70 and in Canada refer to the most current revisions to the Canadian Electrical Code CSA C22.1 Part 1.
-The unit must be electrically grounded according to these codes.
-Line polarity must be observed when making field connections.
+Field wiring to the heater must be connected and grounded in accordance with national, state, provincial, local codes and to the guidelines in the this manual.
+In the United States refer to the most current revisions to the ANSI/NFPA 70 Standard and in Canada refer to the most current revisions of the CSA C22.1 Part I Standard.